cjs0818/HRI-20069-/README.md

 ## [2] Git
 ### Install git & sign up for github.com
-In Ubuntu 16.04, git is already included but for the other OS please refer to https://git-scm.com
+In Ubuntu 16.04, git is already included, but for the other OS please refer to https://git-scm.com

 * git configure